BitcoinSchema/1sat-ordinals/name-service/payments.md

 1. **Origin** — look up the name's origin outpoint in the OpNS overlay.
 2. **Current state** — from that origin, resolve the ordinal's latest outpoint and load its locking script.
 3. **Binding** — decode the PushDrop, take the identity key from the first field, re-derive the lock key from it, and verify both the lock and the field signature.

-Payment requires a valid binding; an unbound name (plain lock, or failed verification) is not payable.
+**No binding, no payment.** An unbound name (plain lock, or failed verification) is not payable.
+Resolvers do not fall back to the name ordinal's current locking script or its holder address — only a valid identity binding yields a destination.

 ## How the paymail server works